vita-s/webflow-self-hosted-form/README.md

 ### 3. Name your form fields correctly (the names will be used in the e-mail)

+!!!
+Don't use diacritic, since these will be shown incorrectly !!!

 <img width="244" alt="image" src="https://user-images.githubusercontent.com/30877483/229381567-ee39af7c-9c0a-4d26-ab10-a277aac7c80d.png">

 ### 4. Go to "Project settings" -> "Custom Code" -> "Footer Code" and add this line